The 21-year-old arrived in the summer with a big reputation following a series of impressive displays between the sticks for Atletico Madrid.

 De Gea, however, maintains his self-belief in his abilities and is confident he can prove to be a success at Old Trafford.

-"I have every intention of spending many years at Manchester United," said the Spaniard.
+"I have every intention of spending many years at Manchester United,

 "I want to go on to become a great United keeper and to earn and deserve respect.
 I want to help United make history."

 The shot-stopper's frail physique was part of the problem with his start to life in English football, with a number of teams targeting the goalkeeper as a means of scoring.

 De Gea admits that it has taken time for him to adjust to the rigours of the Premier League, but always knew he was going to face such challenges following his move.